-- Surface finish specified should not be too fine.
+- The surface finish specified should not be too fine.

-Tolerance value of 0.05 mm could be easily achieved by EDM in normal production.
-However, by close control of the several variables a tolerance of +0.003 mm could be achieved.
-A typical taper value is about 0.005 to 0.05 mm per 100 mm in depth.
+A tolerance value of 0.05 mm could be easily achieved by EDM in normal production.
+However, by close control of the several variables, a tolerance of +0.003 mm could be achieved.
+A typical taper value is 0.005 to 0.05 mm per 100 mm depth.
 The tapered effect decreases substantially to zero after about 75 mm penetration.

-An overcut of 5 to 100 micron is produced, depending upon finishing or roughing.
-The best surface finish that can be economically achieved on steel is 0.4 micron.
-In ‘no wear’ machining, using graphite electrode a surface finish within 3.2 microns can be achieved.
+An overcut of 5 to 100 microns is produced, depending upon finishing or roughing.
+The best surface finish that can be economically achieved on steel is 0.4 microns.
+In ‘no wear’ machining, using graphite electrodes, a surface finish within 3.2 microns can be achieved.

 Applications of Electric Discharge Machining

-- The electrical discharge machining is used for the manufacture of tools having complicated profiles and a number of other components.
+- Electrical discharge machining is used for the manufacture of tools having complicated profiles and a number of other components.

-- The EDM provides an advantage for making stamping tools, wire drawing and extrusion dies, forging dies, header dies, intricate mould cavities, etc.
+- The EDM provides an advantage for making stamping tools, wire drawing and extrusion dies, forging dies, header dies, intricate mold cavities, etc.

-- It has been extremely used for machining of exotic materials used in aerospace industries, refractory metals, hard carbides, and hardenable steels.
+- It has been extremely used to manufacture exotic materials used in aerospace industries, refractory metals, hard carbides, and hardenable steels.

-- Delicate workpiece like copper parts for fitting into the vacuum tubes can be produced by this method.
+- Also, delicate workpieces like copper parts for fitting into the vacuum tubes can be produced by this method.
 The workpiece, in this case, is fragile to withstand the cutting tool load during conventional machining.